ORCHID: Fairness-Aware Orchestration in Mission-Critical Air-Ground Integrated Networks: Performance Evaluation

 \subsection{Simulation Setup}

-We simulate a mission area of size $D \times D = 1 \times 1$ km$^2$ containing a central GBS, implemented using Python and PyTorch.
-Ground user distribution follows the \textit{Thomas Cluster Process} (TCP) described in Section~\ref{sec:system_model}, generating realistic heterogeneous traffic patterns with distinct hotspots ($K_p=5$ parent clusters).
+We simulate a large-scale mission area of dimensions $D \times D = 2 \times 2$ km$^2$ containing a central GBS, implemented using Python and PyTorch.
+To comprehensively evaluate the orchestration resilience under varying degrees of disaster severity, we model two distinct spatial user distributions: \begin{itemize} \item \textbf{TCP:} As described in Section~\ref{sec:system_model}, this models generalized post-disaster scenarios where victims gather around specific functional hotspots (e.g., shelters or evacuation centers), forming $K_p=5$ distinct parent clusters with a user scattering standard deviation of $\sigma_{\rm scatter}=150$ m. \item \textbf{Uniform Random Distribution:} To address extreme mission-critical scenarios where underlying infrastructure is completely obliterated (e.g., massive earthquakes), victims are typically scattered randomly without any clustering pattern.
+In this scenario, users are distributed uniformly across the entire $4 \text{ km}^2$ area, severely challenging the network's edge coverage capability. \end{itemize}

-The aerial fleet consists of $N$ rotary-wing UAVs operating within a 3D space.
-The channel model simulates a standard urban environment, incorporating elevation-dependent probabilistic LoS and NLoS links.
-Regarding resource sharing, we assume an Equal Time Sharing (Round-Robin) scheme within each UAV cell, consistent with~\eqref{eq:user_rate}.

-\paragraph{Optimization Objectives (MMF vs. PF)} To rigorously evaluate the trade-off between service equity and system efficiency, our experiments compare two distinct orchestration objectives: \begin{itemize} \item \textbf{Max-Min Fairness (MMF):} The default configuration for ORCHID.
-It prioritizes the "no-user-left-behind" policy by maximizing the Jain's Fairness Index (JFI) in the reward function, ensuring that UAVs actively serve worst-case users. \item \textbf{Proportional Fairness (PF):} A comparative configuration where the agents aim to maximize the sum of logarithmic data rates ($\sum \log R_m$).
-This typically yields higher aggregate throughput but may tolerate lower rates for edge users. \end{itemize} Unless otherwise specified, the simulations use the MMF configuration.
+The aerial fleet consists of $N=6$ rotary-wing UAVs operating within a 3D space.
+By expanding the service area to $4 \text{ km}^2$, the network fundamentally prevents trivial 100\% coverage solutions, comprehensively evaluating the proposed framework's capacity to maintain the ``no-user-left-behind'' principle in dispersed topologies.

-For the MARL architecture, both Actor and Critic networks utilize Multi-Layer Perceptrons (MLPs) with three hidden layers (256 neurons each, ReLU activation), optimized via Adam with a batch size of 128.
+For the MARL architecture, both Actor and Critic networks utilize \textit{Multi-Layer Perceptrons} (MLPs) with three hidden layers (256 neurons each, ReLU activation), optimized via Adam with a batch size of 128.
 To ensure convergence, the R\&F mechanism monitors the performance trend over a sliding window to trigger stability phase transitions.
+Furthermore, to prevent policy overfitting and ensure robust generalization, the MARL environment adopts a randomized training curriculum.
+At the onset of each training episode, the spatial distribution of the ground users is stochastically regenerated, and the Phase I initialization is dynamically re-executed to anchor the UAVs to the new topological centroids.
+This encourages the agents to learn generalized coordination policies rather than memorizing fixed spatial coordinates.
 Key simulation parameters are summarized in Table~\ref{tab:sim_params}.

 As specified in Table~\ref{tab:sim_params}, we employ asymmetric learning rates ($\eta_{\text{critic}} = 10^{-3}$, $\eta_{\text{actor}} = 10^{-4}$) to enhance stability.
 A higher $\eta_{\text{critic}}$ allows the Critic to rapidly adapt to dynamic interference and provide timely feedback, while a conservative $\eta_{\text{actor}}$ ensures smooth trajectory evolution and prevents drastic policy oscillations.